-Fall In Love With "Alice" From Michigander's 'Midland' EP
+Fall In Love With 'Alice' From Michigander's 'Midland' EP

 One of the best parts of our "jobs" here at the World Cafe is when we discover inspiring new music.
 Whether it's a singer-songwriter, an indie rock band or an underground rapper, there's so much creativity swirling around in the music ecosystem.